NimbleUser/apex-style-guide/index.md

 But does not apply to:
     * the dot separator (`.`), which is written like `object.toString()`
     * the SOQL local variable reference, which is written like `B = [SELECT Id FROM Account WHERE Id = :A.Id];`.
-5. After closing parenthesis (`)`) of a cast
-6. On both sides of the double slash (`//`) that begins an end-of-line comment.
+4. On both sides of the double slash (`//`) that begins an end-of-line comment.
 Here, multiple spaces are allowed, but not required.
-7. Between the type and variable of a declaration: `List<String> list`
+5. Between the type and variable of a declaration: `List<String> list`
-8. _Optional_ just inside both braces of an list initializer
+6. _Optional_ just inside both braces of an list initializer
     * `new int[] {5, 6}` and `new int[] { 5, 6 }` are both valid

 This rule is never interpreted as requiring or forbidding additional space at the start or end of a line; it addresses only _interior_ space.